Slum Teaching Volunteer Program in India - Delhi

 Accommodation and WiFi

 Volunteers may request homestay accommodation or a private room within the volunteer house and both options are dependent on availability at the time.
-There is an additional fee of US$91 (approximately AU$127) per week for a private room which can be booked with and paid for with your Program Manager before you depart.
-Families will be accommodated in homestays, and on some placements on the Medical project volunteers may also be in a homestay.
+There is an additional fee of US$91 (approximately AU$143) per week for a private room which can be booked and paid for via your Pre-departure Checklist once you have registered.
+Families will typically be accommodated in homestays, and on some placements on the Medical project volunteers may also be in a homestay.